percona/k8sps-docs/docs/users.md

 Credentials for these users are stored as a [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.
 The Operator requires to be deployed before the Percona Server for MySQL is started.

+!!! note

+    The Operator will either use existing Secrets, or create a new Secrets object with randomly generated passwords if it didn’t exist.
+Also, starting from the Operator version 0.5, it will generate random passwords for system users not found in the existing Secrets object.

-The name of the required secrets (`cluster1-secrets` by default) should be set in the `spec.secretsName` option of the `deploy/cr.yaml` configuration file.
+The name of the required Secrets (`cluster1-secrets` by default) should be set in the `spec.secretsName` option of the `deploy/cr.yaml` configuration file.